Brian McDonough: Early life and education

 McDonough grew up outside of Philadelphia, Pennsylvania.
-He attended Archbishop Carroll High School in Radnor, Pennsylvania and upon graduation earned a Christian Brothers Scholarship to La Salle University where he graduated as a Biology-English Major.
+He attended Archbishop Carroll High School in Radnor, Pennsylvania and upon graduation earned a scholarship to La Salle University where he graduated as a Biology-English Major.
 After graduation he attended Temple University School of Medicine.
-McDonough completed his Residency in Family Medicine at Saint Francis Hospital in Wilmington, Delaware an affiliate of The Temple University School of Medicine and completed a Fellowship in Faculty Development one year later at Temple.
+McDonough completed his Residency in Family Medicine at Saint Francis Hospital in Wilmington, Delaware and completed a Fellowship in Faculty Development one year later at Temple.

 Career

 McDonough is Clinical Professor of Family Medicine and Community Health at Temple University Lewis Katz School of Medicine, where he has served since 1988.
 From 1993 to 1995 he was Acting Vice-Chairman of Family Medicine at Temple.
-McDonough was Chairman of Family Medicine at St. Francis Hospital (Wilmington, De) from 2008-2021 before ascending to the role of Chairman of The Graduate Medical Education (GMEC) in the Family Medicine Residency Program.
-Dr. McDonough has been a faculty member in the program since 1993.
+McDonough was Chairman of Family Medicine at St. Francis Hospital (Wilmington) from 2008-2021 before ascending to the role of Chairman of The Graduate Medical Education (GMEC) and Designated Institutional Official (DIO) in the Family Medicine Residency Program.
+McDonough has been a faculty member in the program since 1993.
 McDonough has published four books and numerous articles during those years for both professional publications and the general public.
 From 2010 to 2016 he served on the Saint Francis Hospital Board of Directors.
 He is a Fellow of The American Academy of Family Physicians, American Association of Physician Leadership and The College of Physicians of Philadelphia.
 He has earned both The Health IT Leadership Certificate and the degree of Certified Physician Executive from The American College of Physician Executives.
 McDonough combined his clinical role with the position of Chief Medical Information Officer in 2010.
-Over a ten year period led conversions to both the Meditech and Cerner platforms.
-The success of these projects gained the attention of Trinity Health leadership who planned to convert their health care facilities to the Epic platform and become the largest Epic client in the world.
-In October, 2020 McDonough accepted the role of Trinity Health Mid-Atlantic Vice President and Chief Health Informatics Officer and agreed to remain in the role until the regional conversion to Epic.
-McDonough has returned to his career long focus on patient education.
+Over a ten-year period led conversions to both the Meditech and Cerner platforms.
+In October 2020, McDonough accepted the role of Trinity Health Mid-Atlantic Vice President and Chief Health Informatics Officer and agreed to remain in the role until the regional conversion to Epic.
+Upon completion of the project in November 2022, McDonough returned to patient education and clinical care.
+In 2025 he contributed a chapter in the textbook: Healthcare Administration.
+Leadership and Management (Halm): The Essentials.
+The focus of his Chapter is the Health Information Technology Landscape.
+McDonough is serving a four-year term as Vice-President of The Delaware Academy of Family Physicians.